san-ghun/kotlin-lotto-precourse/README.md

     - [ ] Take user input of a bonus number
       - [ ] Verify if the number is in the range of 1 to 45, not duplicated with winning numbers
       - [ ] Exception handling for negative, 0, and non-number inputs
-    - [ ] If incorrect, the message `[ERROR]` is displayed and the user is prompted to re-enter the information
 2. Lotto Issuance
     - [ ] Calculate the number of tickets based on the amount entered
     - [ ] Generate list of 6 random numbers as many as the number of tickets and create tickets